 New Characters In The Mandalorian

-Greef Carga (spelling unconfirmed) played by Carl Weathers, has a guild of Bounty Hunters.
+Greef Targa, played by Carl Weathers, has a guild of Bounty Hunters.
 He’s looking for the right one for a particular job, and he knows The Mando’s fingers can get the job done.
 “And the Mando does what needs to be done.”

-We’re also introduced to Cara Doon (spelling also unconfirmed), played by Gina Carano.
+We’re also introduced to Cara Dune, played by Gina Carano.
 Cara is an ex-rebel shock trooper, a little bit of a loner, and has trouble reintegrating into society.
 From the footage we saw, she is bad-A in real life and on screen.
 Gina did most of her stunts and is so happy to be part of the Star Wars family!

-During some of the trailer/sneak peek, we saw Taika Waititi and Bryce Dallas Howard.
-We also saw IG-88, which we’re assuming is Taika.
 The Mandalorian is all new characters and stories, so if you’re not a Star Wars fan, now’s the time to start watching.
 And if you’ve been a fan for 40 years, this is for you, too.
-They took such great care in making this series that were looking for people to be in it that were already Star Wars fans.
+They took such great care in making this series and were looking for people to be in it that were already Star Wars fans.

 Is The Mandalorian Kid Friendly?

-From the scenes we saw, The Mandalorian does have a Rogue One type feel to it.
+The Mandalorian does have a Rogue One type feel to it.
 It’s darker than some of the Star Wars films.
 Since we’ve established that The Mando does have questionable morals, this one may not be for the little ones.
-I don’t think there will be language in it (there wasn’t from the little bits we saw), but there will be violence.